La Luz (Juanes song): Background

 After the success for his second live album, MTV Unplugged (2012), the singer decided get back to the studio.
 At the Grammy Awards of 2013, Juanes presented and performed totally in English, singing "Your Song" of Elton John, being the first time watch Juanes singing a song in other language.
 This presentation caught the attention for many fans and journalist, about the possibility for record his next studio album in English.
 On November in the same year, Juanes with Carlos Santana presented the category of Album of the Year at the Latin Grammy Awards of 2013, they performed "La Flaca", original song for the Spanish rock band Jarabe de Palo, four days later released the song as the first single from the twenty-third studio album of Santana.
-In December 11, Juanes uploaded a video via Facebook, talking about of the new single from his upcoming album.
+On December 11, Juanes uploaded a video via Facebook, talking about of the new single from his upcoming album.
 Then in Twitter, showed the official cover for "La Luz" (The Light) and the date that will be released.
-The lead single, "La Luz" was released on December 16, 2013 from his sixth studio album Loco De Amor.
+The lead single, "La Luz" was released on December 16, 2013, from his sixth studio album Loco De Amor.